microsoft/ms-tpm-20-ref-rs/README.md

 ## Features

 - `vendored` - if enabled, `openssl` will be compiled from source
 - `sample_platfom` - if enabled, the `microsoft/ms-tpm-20-ref` sample platform implementation will be compiled + linked in instead of the Rust, callback based platform.
-The API will remain the same, but all provided callbacks / state blobs will simply be ignored. **This should only be used for testing.**
+The API will remain the same, but all provided callbacks / state blobs will simply be ignored. **This should only be used for testing and cross-validation.**

 ## Build Dependencies